Jim Inhofe: Education, military and business careers

-James Inhofe started kindergarten in Des Moines, Iowa, but moved halfway through the year to Hazel Dell in Springfield, Illinois.
+Inhofe started kindergarten in Des Moines, Iowa, but moved halfway through the year to Hazel Dell in Springfield, Illinois.
 He skipped first grade after the schoolhouse burned down and started second grade after his family moved to Tulsa at Barnard Elementary School.
-As a teenager, he would "hire Indians to pick wild blackberries" and then he'd sell them in his neighborhood.
+As a teenager, he would "hire Indians to pick wild blackberries" and then sell them in his neighborhood.
 He went on to attend Woodrow Wilson Junior High and Tulsa Central High School, where he was a member of his high school's track team.
 In 1952, his mile relay quartet team broke a school record with a 3:32.6 time.
-In January 1953, he was elected treasurer of the Brones social club in Tulsa; he graduated from Central High School later that year.
-He attended the University of Colorado that fall for three months and worked as a bartender.
-In 1956, he received a draft letter from the United States Army and served from 1957 to 1958.
-He spent most of his time in the army stationed in Quartermaster Station in Fort Lee, Virginia.
-In 1961, his father formed a new life insurance company, Quaker Insurance, and Inhofe was the vice-president.
-On June 17, 1970, Perry Inhofe died of a heart attack; James Inhofe became president of Quaker Life Insurance and vice-president of Mid-Continental Casualty Co. and Oklahoma Surety Co., while his brother Perry Jr. became president of Mid-Continental and Surety and vice-president of Quaker Life.
+In January 1953, he was elected treasurer of the Brones social club; he graduated from Central High School later that year.
+He attended the University of Colorado for three months and worked as a bartender.

-Inhofe received a B.A. in economics from the University of Tulsa in 1973.
+In 1956, he received a draft letter from the United States Army and he served from 1957 to 1958.
+He attained the rank of Specialist 4 and spent most of his service performing quartermaster duties at Fort Lee, Virginia.
+In 1961, his father formed a new life insurance company, Quaker Insurance, and Inhofe was appointed vice president.
+On June 17, 1970, Perry Inhofe died of a heart attack; Inhofe became president of Quaker Life Insurance and vice president of Mid-Continental Casualty Co. and Oklahoma Surety Co., while his brother Perry Jr. became president of Mid-Continental and Surety and vice president of Quaker Life.
+Inhofe and his brother eventually ended up in litigation over the companies that ended in 1990 with Perry paying $3 million to his brother.

 College graduation scandal

+Inhofe received a B.A. in economics from the University of Tulsa in 1973.
 Until his 1994 campaign for the U.S. Senate, his official biographies and news articles about him indicated that he had graduated in 1959.
 Inhofe initially denied the stories that uncovered the discrepancy, but later acknowledged them.
 After admitting that the stories were true, Inhofe explained that he had been allowed to take part in graduation ceremonies in 1959 though he was a few credits short of completing his degree, and did not finish his coursework until 1973.